-Parents/Guardians must also be aware that students will be removed from this qualification if:
+Parents/Guardians must also be aware that students will be removed from this gualification if:

-- There has not been a financial commitment of 50% to the full fee attributed to this qualification by December 2021. - A student has not obtained a Unique Student Identifier (USI) by December 2021.
+- There has not been a financial commitment of 50% to the full fee attributed to this qualification by December 2023. - A student has not obtained a Unique Student Identifier (USI) by December 2023.